opendilab/DI-engine-docs/source/01_quickstart/hello_world_for_DI.rst

 Decision intelligence is the most important direction in the field of artificial intelligence.
 Its general form is to use an agent to process information from an environment, give reasonable feedback and responses, and make the state of the environment changing as designer's expectations.
+For example, a autodrive car will receive information about road conditions from the environment, and give real-time autonomous driving decisions, and let the vehicle drive to the set destination.

 We first use the "lunarlander" environment to introduce the agent in the DI-engine and how it interacts with the environment.
+In this simulated environment, the agent needs to land the lunarlander safely and smoothly to the designated area and avoid crashing.

 .. image::
     images/lunarlander.gif